Kotlin/dokka/docs/topics/dokka-gradle-configuration-options.md

     <def title="remoteUrl">
         <p>
-            The URL of the source code hosting service that can be accessed by documentation readers, like GitHub, GitLab, Bitbucket, etc. This URL is used to generate source code links of declarations.
+            The URL of the source code hosting service that can be accessed by documentation readers, like GitHub, GitLab, Bitbucket, or any hosting service that provides stable URLs for source files.
+            This URL is used to generate
+            source code links of declarations.
         </p>
     </def>